b1i/caps/README.md

-# caps 🧢
+# caps

-A smart converter to convert all types of words or letters to capital letters.
+Convert all types of words and letters to capital letters.

 ### Basic setup